Śūraṅgama Sūtra: Mainland East Asia

+Korea

-The Śūraṅgama Sūtra was also a required text for Korea's monastic examination system during the Joseon period.
-The Śūraṅgama remains one of the most influential sources in the advanced curriculum of Korean Sŏn monasteries, along with the Awakening of Faith and the Vajrasamadhi sutra.
+The Śūraṅgama Sūtra was also important in Korean Buddhism.
+It became a required text for Korea's monastic examination system during the Joseon period.
+The Śūraṅgama remains one of the most influential sources in the advanced curriculum of Korean Sŏn monasteries, along with the Awakening of Faith and the Vajrasamadhi sūtra.

-The Śūraṅgama was also said to have been "connected with the enlightenment" of Changshui Zixuan from the Song dynasty and Hanshan Deqing (憨山德清) from the Ming.

-The contemporary Chán-master Venerable Hsu Yun wrote a commentary on the Śūraṅgama Sūtra.
-Venerable Hsuan Hua was a major modern proponent of and commentator on the Śūraṅgama Sūtra.
-According to Hsuan Hua:

 Japan

-The Japanese Zen Buddhist Dōgen held that the sutra was not an authentic Indian text.
+The Japanese Zen Buddhist Dōgen held that the sūtra was not an authentic Indian text.
 But he also drew on the text, commenting on the Śūraṅgama verse "when someone gives rise to Truth by returning to the Source, the whole of space in all ten quarters falls away and vanishes" as follows: